alexkisielewicz/home-library-app/README.md

 ##  External user's goal

-- as a user I would like to:
+As a user I would like to:
 - be able to clearly understand application's purpose
 - be able to use program with real usability
 - be able to easily navigate the program and access all features